BroadbandForum/usp-test/docs/index.md

 ### Functionality Tag

-Conditional Mandatory (supports the TraceRoute:1 profile)
+Conditional Mandatory (supports the TraceRoute:1 profile or at least one other asynchronous operation)

 ### Test Setup